Enterprise-CMCS/eAPD/.github/ISSUE_TEMPLATE.md

-Describe the task here...
+Describe the task here and link or add dependencies to any applicable issues...

 ### This task is done when...
  - [ ] criteria 1
  - [ ] criteria 2

-*Don't forget to add the LABEL and MILESTONE before submitting.
+*Add a LABEL (design, dev, compliance, BUG, etc) before submitting.

-*If the issue is for the CURRENT SPRINT, add it to the PROJECT.

-*If the issue is a BUG, or FUTURE ENHANCEMENT, do not add it to the PROJECT
+*After submitting, the issue will go into the _unprioritized pipeline_ for PRODUCT to prioritize.